tomlovesgithub/CV/README.md

 <a name="skills"></a>
 ## Skills

-* **Apt learner** -
+* **Aptitude for fast learning** -
-I found the experience of going back to study again a refreshing experience.
-I found the skills i had picked up from my varied work history were transferable experience when it came to learning new things quickly.
-The challenge of returning to study was made easier by the course structure, which challenged my independent learning skills and gave me confidence in my ability to learn new things.
+I found the experience of going back to study again refreshing.
+I *found* ** the skills I had picked up from my varied work history were transferable to learning new things quickly.
+The challenge of returning to study were made easier by the course structure, which challenged my independent learning skills and gave me confidence in my ability to learn new things.
 I feel ready to join a workplace that requires me to learn new skills and would definitely enjoy learning alongside others.

-* **Agile Development** - XP values were taught at Makers Academy Bootcamp and I found the AGILE system of shared input, goals and work an efficient model for project development.
+* **Agile Development** - XP values were taught at Makers Academy Bootcamp and I found the Agile system of shared input, goals and work an efficient model for project development.
 Ideally I'd like to work somewhere with an Agile system and XP values.

-* **Resourceful Problem Solver** -  I have always liked finding out of the box solutions for problems, diagnosing an issue and assessing what available tools are in order to solve the problem.
-I've enjoyed bringing translating this thinking to my debugging and troubleshooting process.
+* **Resourceful Problem Solver** -  I have always liked finding creative solutions for problems, diagnosing an issue and assessing what tools are available to solve the problem.
+I've enjoyed bringing this thinking to my debugging and troubleshooting process.

 * **Confident and Expressive** - My customer facing work history, varied life experiences and creative background have given me solid assurance in my ability to be confident and charismatic.
 I look forward to meeting and working with new people in my future workplace.
+This was particularly useful during my bootcamp where I was able to make friends and be part of strong communicative teams that remained goal-oriented and happy.

-* **Observant and inquisitive** -  Programming has tested my eye for detail and I've learned a great deal by *pulling threads* when looking at other peoples code, or debugging my own.
-Improving myself like this I've been more aware of repeating the same errors
+* **Observant and Inquisitive** -  Programming has tested my eye for detail and I've learned a great deal by *pulling threads* when looking at other peoples code, or debugging my own.
+Improving myself like this I've been more aware of repeating the same errors.
+For example in experimenting with pure JS and HTMl, my investiations brought me to learn about the events loop, valued information when I came to learn React.
+MENTION DOM

-* **Creative Approach** - After studying a foundation year in fine art, I've found extra joy in projects spanning different mediums, and always find it important to breath creative life into projects where possible.
+* **Creative Approach** - After studying a foundation year in fine art, I've found extra joy in projects spanning different mediums and always find it important to breath creative life into projects where possible.
 I find this can be informing, incentivising and fun.

 <a name="education"></a>
 ## Education